hasithaa/bal.tips/content.en/docs/introduction/basics/index.md

 A **Module** in Ballerina is a collection of Ballerina code, and it is the unit of compilation.
 Modules are shareable and reusable.
 It can consist of one or more source files.
 In this example, `main.bal` work as a single file module.

 One or more modules can be grouped together into a Ballerina **Package**.
-Ballerina packages can be published or retrieved from [Ballerina Central](https://central.ballerina.io).
+Ballerina packages can be published or retrieved from [Ballerina Central](https://central.ballerina.io "ballerina package repository").
 A Package has its own directory structure and I will discuss this further in more detail later.

-{{< balcode "1">}}
+{{< balcode "1" "Import declaration syntax">}}
 import ballerina/io;

 public function main() {